De Havilland Heron: Operational service

 The first Heron, Series 1A suffered deficiencies, as NAC soon discovered.
 First, the aircraft was generally underpowered.
 Its quite heavy engines (weighing about 220 kg each), had an output of only 250 hp each.
 By comparison, later modifications or rebuilt aircraft had as much as 50% more power (in the case of the Saunders ST-27).
 Unlike the Dove, the Heron came with a fixed undercarriage and no nosewheel steering, which simplified maintenance, but reduced top speed.
-Secondly the lightweight aluminium alloy wingspars were prone to constant cracking due to the heavy loading on the wing caused by the overweight engines and rough landings on unpaved runways at the time.
+Secondly, the lightweight aluminium alloy wingspars were prone to constant cracking due to the heavy loading on the wing caused by the overweight engines and rough landings on unpaved runways.
 NAC resolved this by replacing the aluminium spars with heavier steel spars, reducing the performance of the Heron Series 1A (re-classified 1B) to uneconomic levels for the services required of them in New Zealand.
 NAC disposed of them in 1957.

 After 51 Series 1 aircraft had been built, production switched to the Series 2, featuring retractable landing gear, which reduced drag and fuel consumption, and increased the top speed marginally.
 The 2A was the equivalent of the 1A, the basic passenger aircraft while the 1B and its successor the 2B had higher maximum takeoff weight, the 2C featured fully feathering propellers, the Heron 2D had an even higher maximum takeoff weight, while the Heron 2E was a VIP version.

 In service, the Heron was generally well received by flight crews and passengers who appreciated the additional safety factor of the four engines.
 At a time when smaller airliners were still rare in isolated and remote regions, the DH.114 could provide reliable and comfortable service with seating for 17 passengers, in individual seats on either side of the aisle.